-DATE: August 8, 2017
+DATE: September 25, 2017

-TITLE: Conditional Use Permit No. 13-17 and Development

-Agreement 11-17.
-A recommendation to the City Council for the approval of Conditional Use Permit and Development Agreement for development of a medical marijuana cultivation facility, including four (4) new single-story buildings totaling approximately 68,400 square feet on a vacant 3.56 acre site (APN 665-030-039, -040).
-The project is located on the northeast corner of Little Morongo Road and San Gorgonio Lane (unimproved) in the I-L (Light Industrial) zone.
-Applicant: David Scheppers / Innovative
+TITLE: Conditional Use Permit No. 13-17 and Tentative Parcel Map a medical marijuana cultivation facility totaling approximately 68,400 square feet, and a Tentative Parcel Map to merge two parcels and subdivide for condominium purposes on a vacant 3.56 acre site (APN 665-030-039, -040).
+The project is located on the northeast corner of Little Morongo Road and San Gorgonio Lane (unimproved)

-Investment Company LLC.
+37322.
+A recommendation to the Planning Commission for the approval of Conditional Use Permit for the development in the I-L (Light Industrial) zone.
+Applicant: David Scheppers / Innovative Investment Company LLC.